NSBLab/MBM/README.md

   * Parameters specifying the visualisation of the results.

-The outputs of `mbm_main.m` combined in the struture MBM are: the statistical map,  its p-values, thresholded statistical map, beta spectrum, its p-values, significant beta spectrum, the significant patterns, and the most influential modes.
+The outputs of `mbm_main.m` combined in the struture `MBM` are: the statistical map,  its p-values, thresholded statistical map, beta spectrum, its p-values, significant beta spectrum, the significant patterns, and the most influential modes.
 Visualisation of the results are provided.

 Run `help mbm_main` in Command Window or open `mbm_main.m` to see the documentation on all the input and output parameters and their types.
 See `mbm_demo_sim.m` and `mbm_demo_emp.m` for examples.

 ## Running MBM by GUI

 [To use standalone app, install by using `MBMInstaller.exe'.
-After installation, open MBM app in your system.],
+After installation, open MBM app in your system.]:

 To use the GUI in Matlab, open `mbm_app.mlapp` by double clicking.